-All Adverse Events that occur between randomisation and final critical care unit discharge must be recorded in the patients' medical notes, as well as on the PRESSURE safety monitoring CRF and PRESSURE SAE Reporting Form where appropriate.
+All Adverse Events that occur between randomisation and final critical care unit discharge must be recorded in the patients' medical notes, as well as on the PRESSURE Safety Monitoring CRF and where applicable, an SAE Reporting Form should be submittede.
 PRESSURE SAE Reporting forms should be uploaded to the web-based data entry system (MACRO) within 24 hours of becoming aware of the event.
-Sites should also email pressure@icnarc.org to inform the trial team the event has been uploaded on the SAE reporting form.
+Sites should also email pressure@icnarc.org to inform the trial team the event has been uploaded on the SAE Reporting Form.